 Many visitors to Iceland start their trip in Reykjavik, which we highly recommend.
-There are many great things to do in the city, like visiting museums and trying all the fantastic restaurants.
+It’s a fun city, with plenty of things to do, and nice places to stay.

 Here are our favorite places to stay in Reykjavik.
-You can see prices or book through Booking.com by using these links:
+You can see reviews on Trip Advisor, or book through Booking.com by using these links:

 (Disclaimer: This post contains an affiliate link.)